Everyone's a winner

 Franchisees are supported by Quest in managing their relationships with the landlords, who enjoy the benefits of a secure and stable investment with a trusted Australian brand as a long-term tenant.

 All these relationships – developed under the Quest Business Model – are managed in order to get the best outcome for the extended stay corporate traveller.

 As Australasia’s largest network of serviced apartment businesses, Quest is considered a reliable choice for corporate Australia in meeting their accommodation needs nationally.

 Currently, Quest is used by 80% of Australia’s Top 500 companies and has a CBD, suburban and regional presence across every state and territory in Australia.

 Quest’s relationships with these customers provide franchisees with an opportunity to participate in centrally coordinated national tenders.

-Quest has a dedicated team of National Account Managers who have the daily responsibility of managing the relationship with the key national clients in their industry portfolio, coordinating the tendering for these accounts and working to maximise the number of room nights and Quest properties used.
-Their impressive success rate contributes to approximately 40% of Quest Group Accommodation Revenues, or over 500,000 room nights per annum.
+Quest has a dedicated team of National Account Managers who have the daily responsibility of managing the relationship with the key national clients in their industry portfolio, coordinating the tendering for these accounts and working to maximise the number of Quest properties utilised by these companies.
+Their impressive success rate contributes to approximately 40% of Quest Group Accommodation Revenues, or over 600,000 room nights per annum.